github/docs/content/actions/guides/building-and-testing-python.md

 ### Publishing to package registries

-You can configure your workflow to publish your Python package to any package registry you'd like when your CI tests pass.
-This section demonstrates how your package can uploaded to PyPI each time you [publish a release](/github/administering-a-repository/managing-releases-in-a-repository).
+You can configure your workflow to publish your Python package to a package registry once your CI tests pass.
+This section demonstrates how you can use {% data variables.product.prodname_actions %} to upload your package to PyPI each time you [publish a release](/github/administering-a-repository/managing-releases-in-a-repository).

 For this example, you will need to create two [PyPI API tokens](https://pypi.org/help/#apitoken).
 You can use secrets to store the access tokens or credentials needed to publish your package.
 For more information, see "[Creating and using encrypted secrets](/github/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)."